-- 1.3 The Agency shall utilize CDBG Funds to provide Services for qualified working low income families deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- 1.3 The Agency shall utilize CDBG Funds to provide Services to low- to moderate-income seniors and older adults in need of these services deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.